Wavefront offers an onboarding workflow, tutorial and tour dashboards, in-product help, docs, and other resources.

 The Wavefront Query Language is the foundation of charts and alerts in Wavefront.
 The following topics help you learn the query language.

 - Wavefront Query Language Quick Reference

-- Point Tags in Queries
+- Fine Tune Queries With Point Tags

 Alerts and Events

 Alerts and events make it possible to track critical changes in your environment.
-The following topics will help you learn about alerts and events in Wavefront.
+The following topics help you learn about alerts and events in Wavefront.